 How Do I Fight a Traffic Ticket?

 Typically, Defending a Traffic Ticket Involves Questioning Witnesses In a Way That Raises a Reasonable Doubt of Guilt and Undermines the Theory of the Case Presented By the Prosecutor.
-An Experienced Not a Legal Business Professional Using a Five Step Process Can Help You.
+An Experienced Legal Firm Marketing Agency Professional Using a Five Step Process Can Help You.

-Were you charged for a violation of the Highway Traffic Act, R.S.O.
+If you received a traffic ticket for an alleged violation of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8; meaning, did you get a traffic ticket?
-If so, take note that the legal process involving traffic ticket issues can be daunting; however, [Legal Firm's Name] is available to help you through the challenging legal process and help you to:
+H.8, then take heed as the traffic ticket legal process can be challenging and fraught with potential pitfalls; however, [Legal Firm's Name] is available to help guide and help you to:

 - Avoid costly fines and victim surcharges;

 - Avoid costly increases to your insurance rates;

 - Avoid demerit points and the risk of licence suspension; and

 - Avoid the stress and worries of the legal process.

 - To review the traffic ticket as a charging document (formally known as an Offence Notice or for the more serious charges a Summons); and